charles-e/wa11yg8r.org/index.md

 * [Notes on creating a vanity pubkey](Vanity.md) using `safecoin-keygen`.

 ## About Me
-My name is Charles, I am retired I came to the Safecoin project after hearing about Solana but not having $100,000 (realistically IHMO) to devote to putting a validator into their cluster.
+My name is Charles, I am retired and old enough to remember crappy Hanna-Barbera cartoons from the 1960s.
+I came to the Safecoin project after hearing about Solana but not having $100,000 (realistically IHMO) to devote to putting a validator into their cluster.

 ## Things I like about the Safecoin project